 There are two towns named Beer mentioned in the Bible:

-- A place where Israel camped, and where YHWH told Moses to assemble the people so that He might give them water (Numbers 21:16).
+- A place where Israel camped, and where YHWH told Moses to assemble the people so that he might give them water (Numbers 21:16).
 Soon after followed the victory over the Amorites, which gave Israel control over the territory between the rivers Arnon and Jabbok.
-The Jabbok, obviously, was were Jacob became Israel (Genesis 32:22).
+The Jabbok, obviously, was where Jacob became Israel (Genesis 32:22).

 - Perhaps the same and perhaps another place called Beer, where Jotham, the last surviving son of Gideon, fled to after his half-brother Abimelech butchered all seventy other sons of Gideon (Judges 9:21).

-The name Beer is identical to the word באר (be'er), meaning well:
+The name Beer is identical to the word באר (be'er), meaning a well:

 For a meaning of the name Beer, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names read A Well.
 BDB Theological Dictionary doesn't translate this name but does equate it with the noun באר (be'er), meaning well.